 MFA works closely with our clients to meet the Oregon Department of Environmental Quality (DEQ) NPDES permit requirements, including:

-- 1200-Z and 1200-COLS Industrial Stormwater Discharge Permits (click for our summary of these permits)
+- 1200-Z Industrial Stormwater Discharge Permit (read our summary of this permit)

 - 1200-C Construction Stormwater Discharge Permit, including CESCL inspections